 Msgr.
-Roth guided the Diaconate program until his death in 2011.
-In addition to his book, The Deacon in Church Ministry, Msgr.
-Roth served on the Executive Board of the National Association of Diaconate Directors (NADD) from 1995-1998 and as President of the Association from 1996-1997.
+Roth guided the diaconate program until his death in 2011.
+In addition to his book The Deacon in Church Ministry, Msgr.
+Roth served on the executive board of the National Association of Diaconate Directors (NADD) from 1995-1998 and as president of the association from 1996-1997.
 He was assisted by Deacons George Tierney and Walt Pezanowski.

-There was no active diaconate formation program after 2007, however the formation program was reinstated in 2011, when Rev. Fitzgerald was appointed the Director of Deacons, under the leadership of Bishop Robert E. Guglielmone.
-He was assisted by Deacon André Guillet, the Director of Diaconate Formation, as well as Deacon(s) George Tierney and Gabriel Cuervo, who assisted regionally.
+In 2011, Father Fitzgerald was appointed director under the leadership of Bishop Robert E. Guglielmone.
+He was assisted in this role by Deacon Andre Guillet, director of diaconate formation, plus Deacons George Tierney and Gabriel Cuervo, who assisted regionally.

 In 2014, Deacon Guillet was named the director, the first deacon to hold the position.
 He was assisted at various times by Deacons Cuervo, Ron Anderson, Regi Armstrong, John Tempesco and Tom Whalen.
 Deacon Guillet retired in 2022, and is responsible for the formation of almost 90 deacons during his tenure.

 Deacon John Tempesco succeeded as director in 2022, with Deacon Armstrong as director of formation.
 Fifteen men were ordained in February 2023 and 35 more are currently in formation.

 In July 2023, Bishop Jacques Fabre-Jeune, CS, appointed Deacon Armstrong as director, and the Class of 2029 has been authorized by Bishop Fabre.

 The organizational structure of the Office of the Permanent Diaconate regarding diaconate formation is as follows: